openai/whisper/README.md

     whisper japanese.wav --language Japanese

-Adding `--task translate` will translate the speech into English:
+Add `--task translate` to translate the speech into English:

     whisper japanese.wav --language Japanese --task translate

-Run the following to view all available options:
+Run the following command to view all available options:

     whisper --help

 See [tokenizer.py](https://github.com/openai/whisper/blob/main/whisper/tokenizer.py) for the list of all available languages.

 ## Python usage